 A note regarding pianos: Acoustic pianos should be tuned at least once a year, and kept in working order.
 If you prefer a digital piano keyboard, please invest in a full-size keyboard (88 keys) with fully weighted, touch-sensitive keys and pedals.

-Call today or stop by the store to sign up for lessons that are perfect for you.
+Call today or stop by the school to sign up for music lessons that are perfect for you.

 Request more info